the-human-colossus-foundation/oca-spec/docs/specification/README.md

-An `OCA object` is either a [Capture Base](#capture-base) or a task-specific [Overlay](#overlays) with a deterministic relationship to a [Capture Base](#capture-base) or another [Overlay](#overlays).
+An `OCA object` is either a [Capture Base](#capture-base) or a task-specific [Overlay](#overlays) with a deterministic relationship to a [Capture Base](#capture-base).
 When amalgamated as a [Bundle](#bundle), OCA objects provide the necessary structural, definitional, and contextual information to determine the meaning of inputted data at the time of data capture.

 ### Common attributes